How to apply to be an authorised treatment facility (ATF) for ELVs, comply with ELV regulations and meet recycling targets.

-Most vehicles are taken to shredders for separation of the materials (plastic, foam, textiles, wood, rubber and metal) present in scrap cars.
-A significant proportion of these materials are recycled.
+Most vehicles are taken to shredders which separate the plastic, foam, textiles, wood, rubber and metal.
+Most of these materials are recycled.

 Inspections and compliance

-An Environment Agency officer will inspect your site regularly.
+The Environment Agency will inspect your site regularly.
 You will get a written report after each visit that records and scores any breaches of your permit.
 The more scores you receive, the higher your annual fee will be.
-Higher scoring sites will get more Environment Agency inspections than lower scoring ones.
+High scoring sites will get more Environment Agency inspections than low scoring ones.

 See the legislation and regulations: